GitLeeRepo/Cpp_ProgrammingNotes/Cpp_ProgrammingNotes.md

     // result: myInt = 8 refInt = 8 refIntC = 8
 ```

-Just rember that when you change a reference you change the original.
+Just remember that when you change a reference you change the original.
 If you want to use a reference, but don't want to risk changing the original, then use a const reference.
 Useful when you want to pass a large object by reference for efficiency, but don't want the function to change the original.

 ## Pointer Arithmetic using Increment Operator